 If the complainant is not satisfied with the outcome from the stage 1 complaints process, they are able to request a review of the complaint by a senior manager.
 This must take place within 14 days of the outcome of the original complaint and must be submitted in writing.
 The senior manager will determine if appropriate procedures were followed and the complaint was answered fully, if there is new evidence submitted in support of the complaint this will also be reviewed.
 Following review, we shall aim to notify the complainant in writing as soon as possible of the outcome, within a maximum of 28 days.

-If the provider or learner is not satisfied with the final response, they may then refer the complaint to the appropriate regulatory authority i.e. Ofqual (England), SQA Accreditation (Scotland), Qualifications Wales (Wales) or CCEA (Northern Ireland).
+If the provider or learner is not satisfied with the final response, they may then refer the complaint to the appropriate regulatory authority i.e. Ofqual (England), SQA Accreditation (Scotland) or Qualifications Wales (Wales).
 If the complaint relates to delivery by a school or public leisure centre in Scotland, the complaint could also be referred to the Scottish Public Service Ombudsman.
 Please see below for the relevant contact details.

 Monitoring and Review

 Safety Training Awards is committed to continual improvement, all complaints received by Safety Training Awards are reviewed to prevent re-occurrence, to improve the suitability and effectiveness of our policies and procedures and to contribute to the development of qualifications that are fit for purpose and meet individual needs.

 Safety Training Awards (STA)